aetperf/aetperf.github.io/_posts/WP_2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

     SQLMesh transformation completed successfully!

 **A note on the output:** The `prod` environment represents the current "deployed" state.
-When we run the plan, it compares our model code against `prod` and shows a diff of what changed — similar to how Git works.
+When we run the plan, it compares our model code against `prod` and shows a diff of what changed, similar to how Git works.
 In this case, we added new audits, so SQLMesh detected a metadata change but recognized that the underlying transformation logic was unchanged.
 That's why it skipped reprocessing the data (`No physical layer updates`) and only ran the new audits against the existing data.

 One concept that helped us understand SQLMesh better is its two-layer architecture: